 What to eat?

-Bad news: there’s no food.
-Good news: there’s food upstairs at Milroy’s, and it’s pretty damn good.
+If you want something more sizeable there’s food upstairs at Milroy’s, and it’s pretty damn good.

 What order you choose to approach the evening – cocktails, then whisky and food; whisky and food, then cocktails; cocktails, then whisky and food, then more cocktails – is a choice I leave to you.

 Definitely not.
 Cocktails are £12-13 and the lack of food means you should be able to keep a decent handle on the outgoings… at least until you venture upstairs…